 6. Align SMS records with enterprise retention, archiving, and eDiscovery

-Momentum Messaging, powered by Clerk Chat, integrates directly with enterprise retention and archiving platforms, including Microsoft Purview, Smarsh, and Global Relay.
+Momentum Messaging, powered by Clerk Chat, integrates directly with leading enterprise retention and archiving platforms, including Microsoft Purview, Smarsh, and Global Relay.
+For organizations using other third-party or in-house compliance solutions, Clerk Chat can also be configured to securely stream messaging data to Azure Storage, providing the flexibility needed to meet data governance and regulatory requirements.

 7. Centralize business texting inside your collaboration stack